Dylan Dog: Dead of Night: Plot

+Dylan retrieves the relic from a vampire elder's tomb but is captured by Vargas.
+Vargas admits to killing Cassandra and takes the Heart before trapping both Dylan and Marcus in a crypt.

+After escaping, Dylan and Marcus pursue Vargas, who plans to turn Elizabeth into a vampire than resurrect Belial in her.
+Dylan realizes Elizabeth is the true enemy and like her father, is actually a monster hunter, (who previously attempted to use Belial in wiping out the undead only to get slaughtered as a result).
+He confronts her at the Corpus House where she uses the Heart to resurect Belial in Vargas and a battle ensues.
+Elizabeth is attacked by Wolfgang and his werewolf allies, ultimately killing her with Belial being resealed as a result, leaving Vargas unconscious.

+Dylan entrusts the Heart to Wolfgang and decides to revive his paranormal detective agency, officially partnering with Marcus.

 Cast

 Production

 Screenwriters Thomas Dean Donnelly and Joshua Oppenheimer initially set the film up at Dimension Films in 1998.
 Oppenheimer lobbied for Breck Eisner to direct, having already produced his student short film Recon.
 The film was produced by independent film companies Platinum Studios and Hyde Park Entertainment, distributed by Freestyle Releasing, and directed by Kevin Munroe.
 It starred Brandon Routh, Sam Huntington, Anita Briem, Peter Stormare, and Taye Diggs.
-This was the second time Routh and Huntington co-starred in a film together, the previous film being Superman Returns.
+This was the second time Routh and Huntington co-starred in a film together, the previous film being Superman Returns (2006).

 Release

-The film was released in the United States and Canada on April 29, 2011.
+Dylan Dog: Dead of Night was released in the United States and Canada on April 29, 2011.
 The film was released in Italy on March 16, 2011.
 The world premiere took place on March 15.

 Reception

 Box office

 Dylan Dog: Dead of Night grossed $1.2 million in the United States and Canada, and $4.6 million in other territories, for a worldwide total of $5.8 million, against a $20 million production budget.